This document is relevant for: Inf1

 NeuronCore#

-The NeuronCore is the primary execution unit within the accelerator.
-Each NeuronCore contains several execution engines (for different types of compute operations such as tensor-based, vector and scalar), DMA engines, and a local cache.
 A NeuronCore can operate independently or together with other NeuronCores, depending on the nature of the workload and the way a model is compiled and loaded to the NeuronCores in the accelerator.
 Each execution engine can access the cache and DRAM attached to the accelerator device.
-The primary form of data movement between the host CPU and the accelerator device, as well as between the device DRAM and NeuronCores, is Direct Memory Access (DMA).
-The use of DMA enables more efficient data movement.
+Data is transferred between the host CPU and the accelerator device (as well as between the device DRAM and NeuronCores) using DMA, which enables more efficient data movement.

 The Neuron Runtime Architecture#

-Application Interface Layer (The libnrt API)#
+Application Interface Layer (The libnrt

 The Application Interface Layer allows applications and frameworks to use the available Neuron Devices to run inference or training workloads.
 A complete reference of the C interface can be found in The LIBNRT API.